rockcrafters/openjdk-rocks/demos/rockcraft/README.md

 # Introduction

 This directory contains demos of Java rockcraft plugins and extensions.
-The demos build [Spring Petclinic] rock containers (https://github.com/spring-projects/spring-petclinic).
+The demos build [Spring Petclinic](https://github.com/spring-projects/spring-petclinic) rock containers.

 * [basic](basic) builds without use of plugins.
 Use chisel slices to install Java runtime.
 * [jlink](jlink) uses the Java jlink tool to create Java runtime.